 More about international scholarships

 If you have been resident in the Tees Valley for over two years, you could be eligible for the Marjorie Hearnshaw scholarship.
 Eligible students are invited to apply in October 2022.

 More about the Marjorie Hearnshaw scholarship

-Teesside University is committed to the economic, social and cultural success of its students and its local communities, and embraces diversity and opposes prejudice and injustice.
-Our Sanctuary award offers support for up to five students, three for undergraduate and two for postgraduate courses.
-The Sanctuary award covers your course fees and contributes towards your study costs through a learning bursary.
+Teesside University is committed to the economic, social and cultural success of our students and local communities.
+The University embraces diversity and opposes prejudice and injustice.

 More about the Teesside Sanctuary award

 This award provides £2,000 off first year University accommodation for Teesside University International Business School undergraduate students who live outside of the TS postcode area.